Q&A: Low-Carbohydrate Diets: Effective for Weight Loss but at What Cost?

 rs2943641 CC genotype lost more weight and improved insulin resistance on

-When selecting a weight loss strategy, it’s crucial to consider not only the immediate effects on body weight but also the broader health impacts.
-Different diets, particularly those with low-carbohydrate approaches, can influence various aspects of health, including cardiovascular risk factors, metabolic health and even mortality.
+When selecting a weight loss strategy, it is crucial to consider not only the immediate effects on body weight but also the broader health impacts.
+Different diets, particularly those with low-carbohydrate approaches, can influence various aspects of health, including cardiovascular risk factors, metabolic health and even long-term mortality.
 Therefore, dieters must balance weight loss goals with the potential long-term health consequences of their chosen dietary approach.

 Cholesterol Changes and Cardiovascular Health

+There are health aspects to consider when choosing a weight loss strategy.
 Nordmann and colleagues (4) warned against the unfavourable changes in low-density lipoprotein cholesterol (the bad cholesterol) values when consuming a low-carbohydrate diets to induce weight loss.
-Bueno et al. (5) found that the very low carbohydrate diet decreased triglycerides (triacylglycerol) and diastolic blood pressure, but increased both the good (HDL) and the bad (LDL) cholesterol.
+Bueno et al. (5) found that the very low carbohydrate diet decreased triglycerides (triacylglycerol) and diastolic blood pressure, but increased both the good (high-density lipoprotein, HDL) and bad (low-density lipoprotein, LDL) cholesterol.

 Mortality Risk and Macronutrient Balance

-In a summary of observational studies low-carbohydrate diets were associated with a significantly higher risk of all-cause mortality but not with cardiovascular mortality (18).
-Likewise, Seidelmann et al. (19) found that both high and low percentages of carbohydrate diets were associated with increased mortality, with minimal risk observed at 50–55% of total energy provided by carbohydrates.
-Similar to Noto and colleagues, Seidelmann et al. (19) observed that low carbohydrate dietary patterns favouring animal-derived protein and fat sources (lamb, beef, pork and chicken), were associated with higher mortality, whereas those that favoured plant-derived protein and fat intake (from sources such as vegetables, nuts, peanut butter and whole-grain breads) were associated with lower mortality.
+In a summary of observational studies low-carbohydrate diets were associated with a higher risk of all-cause mortality but not with cardiovascular mortality (21).
+Likewise, Seidelmann et al. (22) found that both high and low percentages of carbohydrate diets were associated with increased mortality, with minimal risk observed at 50–55% of total energy provided by carbohydrates.
+Similar to Noto and colleagues, Seidelmann et al. (22) observed that low carbohydrate dietary patterns favouring animal-derived protein and fat sources (lamb, beef, pork and chicken), were associated with higher mortality, whereas those that favoured plant-derived protein and fat intake (from sources such as vegetables, nuts, peanut butter and whole-grain breads) were associated with lower mortality.

 Importance of Macronutrient Quality

-It is not just the quantity (% contribution to total energy intake) but also the quality (type and nature) of macronutrients like carbohydrates that are critical in weight loss diets (7) and these profoundly affects health outcomes of dieters.
-Substituting refined carbohydrates, such as sugary snacks and white bread, with high-quality alternatives—such as whole grains, legumes, fruits, and vegetables, which provide more fibre, nutrients, and slow-releasing energy—is always a smart strategy.
-Similarly, replacing unhealthy fats, such as trans fats and excessive saturated fats found in processed foods, with healthy fats from sources like nuts, seeds, avocados and olive oil, can s enhance cardiovascular health and overall well-being.
+It is not just the quantity (% contribution to total energy intake) but also the quality (type and nature) of macronutrients such as carbohydrates that are critical in weight loss diets (7) and these profoundly affects health outcomes of dieters.
+Substituting refined carbohydrates, such as sugary snacks and white bread, with high-quality alternatives—such as whole grains, legumes, fruits and vegetables, which provide more fibre, nutrients and slow-releasing energy—is always a smart strategy.
+Similarly, replacing unhealthy fats, such as trans fats and excessive saturated fats found in processed foods, with healthy fats from sources such as nuts, seeds, avocados and olive oil, can s enhance cardiovascular health and overall well-being.

 · Consider your own or someone else's weight loss journey.
-Were specific diets like low-carb or low-fat used?
+Were specific diets such as low-carbohydrate or low-fat used?
 Reflect on how successful these diets were in terms of both weight loss and long-term maintenance.

 · Reflect on the association between high animal protein intake and cancer and cardiovascular risks.
 How could substituting plant-based proteins in your diet impact your long-term health?

-· Reflect on how a very low-carb diet could affect cognitive functions, such as problem-solving and flexibility.
+· Reflect on how a very low-carbohydrate diet could affect cognitive functions, such as problem-solving and flexibility.
 Have you ever noticed a change in mental performance when following a specific diet?

 · Reflect on the idea of balance in a diet.
 How do you currently balance your carbohydrate, protein and fat intake?
 What changes could you make to ensure you are meeting your micronutrient requirements?